kornai/4lang/exp/alto/hollo1996/ThreeFormatBinary_WithEvelin/README.md

 #### usage: Use this tree for example: NP2 (NP (NN (trouble)), PP (IN (for), NP2 (NNS (years), S2(VP (TO (to)), VP (VB (come))))))
 ### TFB_Basic_Test.irtg
 #### date-of-creation:2018.07.05
 #### discription: It is the same as TFB_Basic.irtg except some features and other impruvements.
-For example this is the file to make and teyt fixes.
+For example this is the file to make the fast fixes.
 #### usage: Use this tree for example: NP2 (NP (NN (trouble)), PP (IN (for), NP2 (NNS (years), S2(VP (TO (to)), VP (VB (come))))))
 ### TFB_Basic_Data
 #### date-of-creation:2018.07.03